Plaintiff Lindsay Hecox (she/her)

 The Court issued an amended opinion in June 7, 2024, holding that the district court had not abused its discretion in issuing a preliminary injunction, but nonetheless cabined the injunction to the Plaintiff, Lindsay Hecox, alone, allowing the ban to be applied to any “non-parties,” meaning every other trans or intersex athlete within the state.
 The court “remand[ed] this case to the district court to reconsider the appropriate scope of injunctive relief in light of the Supreme Court’s decision in Labrador v.
 Poe.”

 On June 11, 2024, defendants filed a petition for review with the U.S. Supreme Court.
-The question presented is “[w]hether laws that seek to protect women’s and girls’ sports by limiting participation to women and girls based on sex violate the Equal Protection Clause of the Fourteenth Amendment.”
+The question presented was “[w]hether laws that seek to protect women’s and girls’ sports by limiting participation to women and girls based on sex violate the Equal Protection Clause of the Fourteenth Amendment.”
 The parties submitted briefs, and the case was distributed to the Justices for conference.
+The Justices declined to grant or deny cert for the 2024-25 term.

 Previous